Granze/react-starterify/README.md

 ## Start small, add what you need.

 React Starterify aims to give you a good starting point for your projects.
-If you're looking for a minimal ES6 (ES2015) React JS starter with nice [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) tests, this is probably for you.
+If you're looking for a minimal ES6 (ES2015) React JS starter with nice [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) test examples, this is probably for you.

 ## Why there are no Flux or Isomorphic things inside?